frlan/partuniverse/README.md

 install the basic virtualenv into it -- Python, pip.

-Once inside the virtualenv, you have to install the needed packages.
+Once you have created the virtualenv, you have to install the needed packages.
 This can be done by:

 	$ cd partuniverse
-	$ pip install -r ../requirements.txt
+	$ bin/pip install -r ../requirements.txt

 ### Running